 Gelidium, Gracilaria, Pterocladia are red algae having industrial importance.
 They produce a jelly-like substance agar-agar, used as culture medium (UP CPMT 2009).

-Cycas resembles with the angiosperm, due to the presence of siphonogamy, i.e. male gametes are carried to the female gamete through pollen tube.
+Cycas resembles with the angiosperm, as siphonogamy, i.e. male gametes are carried to the female gamete through pollen tube.
 Vessels are present the xylem of angiosperm, while absent in Cycas (Gymnosperm) (UP CPMT 2008).

 In the prothallus of a vascular cryptogam, the antherozoids and eggs mature at different times.
 As a result, self-fertilization is prevented (CBSE AIPMT 2007).